Governance Documents

 F. Outside Employment and other volunteer or charitable activities

-The Company does not prohibit all outside employment, but employees must ensure that any outside employment or other activities do not interfere with employment at the Company, reflect unfavorably or compete with the Company, interfere with job performance, interfere with the assigned work schedule or be conducted on company property.
+The Company does not prohibit all outside employment, but employees must ensure that any outside employment or other activities do not interfere with employment at the Company, reflect unfavorably or compete with the Company, interfere with job performance, interfere with the assigned work schedule, or be conducted on Company property.
 Employees are not permitted to take any outside job with a company that is in the same business as the Company or is in any way in competition with the Company.
-Employees may not use the Company's resources to conduct any outside business regardless of whether it conflicts with the Company's business, and may not conduct outside business during the Company working hours regardless of whether the outside business is competitive with the Company's business.
+Employees may not use the Company’s resources to conduct any outside business regardless of whether it conflicts with the Company's business, and may not conduct outside business during the Company working hours regardless of whether the outside business is competitive with the Company’s business.

 The Company respects all employees' rights to engage in activities outside their employment which are private in nature (social, community, political, or religious).
 Except as part of an event sponsored by the Company, volunteer service must be performed on the employee’s own time, away from the Company’s premises and without the use of any of the Company’s resources.

-Employees must get written approval from their manager and their Human Resources Business Partner to ensure their outside employment and other activities meets certain conditions and does not create an actual or perceived conflict of interest.
+Employees must get written approval from their manager and their Human Resources Business Partner to ensure their outside employment and other activities meet certain conditions and does not create an actual or perceived conflict of interest.

-III.
-Respect in the Workplace
+- Respect in the Workplace

 A. No Discrimination or Harassment